gfxfundamentals/webgl-fundamentals/webgl/lessons/webgl-drawing-without-data.md

 float sliceId = floor(vertexId / 3.0);
 ```

-Then we need a position around the edge of the circle
+Then we need a count around the edge of the circle that goes
-that goes

     0, 1, ?, 1, 2, ?, 2, 3, ?, ...